Project governance

 The above is not an exhaustive list of things members can do to contribute to the project.
 Further ideas and suggestions are welcome.

 There are no special requirements to becoming a contributor other than having the interest and ability to provide a contribution.
 The libvirt project does not require any "Contributor License Agreement" to be signed prior to engagement with the community.
-However for contributing patches, providing a 'Signed-off-by' line with the author's legal name and e-mail address to demonstrate agreement and compliance with the Developer Certificate of Origin is required.
+However for contributing patches, providing a 'Signed-off-by' line with the author's chosen name and e-mail address to demonstrate agreement and compliance with the Developer Certificate of Origin is required.

 In making a non-patch contribution to the project, the community member is implicitly stating that they accept the terms of the license under which the work they are contributing to is distributed.
 They are also implicitly stating that they have the legal right to make the contribution, if doing so on behalf of a broader organization / company.
 Most of the project's code is distributed under the GNU Lesser General Public License, version 2.1 or later.
 Details of the exact license under which contributions will be presumed to be covered are found in the source repositories, or website in question.